4 – 5 November

 Social Democrat and former German foreign minister Frank-Walter Steinmeier was elected Federal President of Germany.
 Steinmeier will begin his term on 19 March.
 The current coalition of CDU/CSU and SPD, as well as the Green Party and the Free Democrats (FDP) had announced before the vote that they would support Steinmeier.
 He was elected with 931 of 1239 valid votes.
 The role of president of the Federal Republic of Germany is mainly ceremonial with few opportunities to influence day-to-day politics.
 Steinmeier was elected by an assembly made up of the federal parliament’s members (Bundestag) and an equal number of delegates elected by the 16 state parliaments, typically state politicians and public figures.
 The president has traditionally stood above party politics but the ability to name a successful candidate has often been seen as a test of the coalition's stability and a chance to establish cooperation between parties.

 Chancellor Angela Merkel’s sherpa to organise the G20 summit in Hamburg is Lars-Hendrik Röller, head of her chancellery's economy, finance and energy policy department.
 He coordinates the work of the individual ministries that host G20 meetings before the summit in July.
 These include foreign, finance, labour, health, agriculture and digitalisation minister meetings.

 State elections in Saarland

 28 - 30 April

 The Free Democratic Party missed the 5 percent threshold at the last federal elections and failed to enter parliament for the first time in the history of the Federal Republic of Germany.
 Recent polls (see above) show the liberal, business-friendly FDP could re-enter the Bundestag next fall.
-The April party conference will decide on its campaign programme.
+At the April party conference FDP decided its campaign programme.